vaibhavc2/crypto-app/README.md

 # DigiCoin

 DigiCoin is a Cryptocurrency Website made in ReactJS.
 It uses API of CoinGecko to fetch all the data related to the Cryptocurrencies.
-TailwindCSS is used for styling.
+Chakra UI is used for styling.